jayflashy/zenlab-store/notes.md

 <!-- Change related post from slider in product details -->
 TODO: add cron to delete session carts after 24 hours (and their items)
+TODO: orders with invoice and details downloads - all downloaed items from order. with their individual license code